 Strategy: Driving Action and Implementation

 Those who believe that vision should come second argue that a well-defined strategy is essential.
-Without one, it is not possible for organizations to navigate the complexities of the competitive landscape and succeed in achieving their long-term goals.
+Without one, it is not possible for organizations to navigate the competitive landscape and achieve their long-term goals.

-According to this perspective, a clear and robust strategy provides a roadmap for how an organization plans to leverage its strengths, address weaknesses, capitalize on opportunities, and mitigate threats to achieve sustainable growth and competitive advantage.
+According to this perspective, a clear and robust strategy must follow.
+It provides a roadmap for how an organization plans to move ahead.
+This includes leveraging its strengths and addressing weaknesses.
+It also involves capitalizing on opportunities and mitigating threats to achieve sustainable growth and competitive advantage.

 Learn More About Strategic Planning

-A strategic planning process involves conducting a thorough analysis of the internal and external environment, setting SMART (Specific, Measurable, Achievable, Relevant, Time-bound) goals, and formulating integrated plans of action.
+A strategic planning process involves conducting a thorough analysis of the internal and external environment.
+It also requires setting SMART (Specific, Measurable, Achievable, Relevant, Time-bound) goals, and formulating integrated plans of action.

 The Interplay Between the Two